Certified Mold Inspections

 Axium Inspections is nationally certified for mold inspections and mold testing.
 We are experienced with commercial and residential mold inspections throughout Colorado.

-We use top of the line Zefron International Bio-Pump Plus equipment to perform mold air tests and identify concentration levels and species of the mold spores present within your Colorado property.
+We use top of the line Zeffon International Bio-Pump Plus equipment to perform mold air tests and identify concentration levels and species of the mold spores present within your Colorado property.

 We send all of our mold test lab samples to a nationally accredited lab for analysis with a fast 48-hour turnaround on lab results.